 Grown women who have never borne children, whether by choice or by chance, are often made to feel worthless.
 We didn’t fulfill the biological miracle of procreation and we leave no breathing legacy.
 Mother’s Day commercials, cards and articles often make us feel that since we’ve not given birth, we’ve not made any positive contribution to society.

-Thankfully here are 12 brilliant women to remind us otherwise.
+Thankfully here are 12 brilliant famous childless women to remind us otherwise.

 Famous Childless Women